johnnygerard/ngs-grocery-list/README.md

 It demos CRUD operations on a grocery list with a REST API.
 The data is stored in an H2 database (in-memory SQL).

-The app is deployed on Heroku: [live demo](https://ngs-grocery-list-03f68985e81c.herokuapp.com/).
+This app was deployed on Heroku.

 Note that the app sleeps after 30 minutes of inactivity.
 In this case, you can expect around 10 seconds of load time.